How To Write an Incident Response Plan - IR Plan, Policy & Procedures Part 1

 • Gather feedback from everyone involved – from technical teams to business stakeholders.

-Regularly revisit and test your IR procedures.
+But don’t stop there.
+An incident response plan (IRP) is a living document, not a dusty binder on a shelf.
+Make it part of your routine to regularly revisit and test your IR procedures.
 Tabletop exercises, where you walk through a scenario, and simulated attacks (like controlled phishing campaigns) are invaluable for ensuring your team is truly ready.

 Step 5: Develop a Crystal-Clear Communication Plan